rhysd/gocaml/README.md

 `f a b c` is an expression to apply function `f` with argument `a`, `b` and `c`.
 As long as the argument is simple, you don't need to use `()`.

-Note that, if you use some complecated expression (for example, binary operators), you need to use `()` like `f (a+b) c`.
+Note that, if you use some complicated expression (for example, binary operators), you need to use `()` like `f (a+b) c`.
 If you specify `f a + b c`, it would be parsed as `(f a) + (b c)`.

 ```ml